OODemi52/slackUpload/README.md

-# Project Name: Slack File Uploader
+# Project Name: Slack Image Uploader

 ## Description
-The Slack Upload project is an application that allows users to upload files in a specified directory to a specified Slack channel.
+The Slack Upload project is an application that allows users to upload images in a specified directory to a specified Slack channel.

 ## Features
-- File Upload: Users can select a folder from their local machine and upload th files in it to a Slack channel.
+- Image Upload: Users can select a folder from their local machine and upload the images in it to a Slack channel.
-- Channel Selection: Users can specify the target Slack channel where the file should be uploaded.
+- Channel Selection: Users can specify the target Slack channel where the images should be uploaded.

 ## Technologies Used
 ### Node.js - As the Javascript runtime.